We have handpicked and reviewed the 7 best de-esser plugins available in 2025 for music producers of every skill level.

 It uses a specialized algorithm to analyze the input signal and create a clear filter that targets specific resonances, resulting in a cleaner and more transparent sound.
 It is a versatile de-esser plugin suitable for audio recording enthusiasts of all levels.

 Unlike other de-essers requiring extensive experience to handle high-frequency noises in the mix, Esspresso offers a unique detection and suppression frequency range.
 That allows you to compress one frequency while listening to another, producing a professional de-essing effect.
-With a fast and accurate frequency response view, you can easily remove unwanted S-sounds that would otherwise affect the overall mix.

 Key Features: